Central District, Seattle

-The Central Area, commonly called the Central District or The CD, is a mostly residential district in Seattle located east of downtown and First Hill (12th Avenue and Rainier Avenue); west of Madrona, Leschi and Mt.
-Baker; south of Capitol Hill, and north of Rainier Valley.
+The Central Area (commonly called the Central District or The CD) is a mostly residential neighborhood in Seattle located east of downtown and First Hill (12th Avenue and Rainier Avenue); west of Madrona, Leschi and Mt.
+Baker neighborhoods; south of Capitol Hill, and north of Rainier Valley.
 Historically, the Central District has been one of Seattle's most racially and ethnically diverse neighborhoods, and was once the center of Seattle's black community and a major hub of African-American businesses.

 History and demographics

 The culture and demographics of the Central District have changed repeatedly throughout many years.
+In 1882, William Grose purchased 12 acres of land in what was known as Madison Valley from Henry Yesler.
+Grose was already an established businessman in Seattle at the time, and his development of the area helped to establish the Central District as an African-American community.
+He sold parcels of the land to other Black families while running his own modest farm on the land, on which he grew produce and raised animals for use in his hotel downtown.
+The area was thickly wooded at the time and slowly developed by Grose and others.

+In 1889 the Madison Street Cable Car began service up the hill into the area, and more Black families moved in.
+Some have described a subsequent White flight that followed the migration of more Black people to the area.

+In 1927, white homeowners began a concerted effort to redline the area.
+Unlike other redlining efforts in the United States, the neighborhood was already established as a home to African-American, Jewish, and Asian families because of the distribution of land by Grose.
+So this area was more boxed in so that certain people would not be able to buy or rent land elsewhere.

-It started out as a predominantly Jewish neighborhood.
+In the early 20th century, the Central District also established itself as a largely Jewish neighborhood.
 Jewish residents built Temple De Hirsch on Union Street in 1907; Temple De Hirsch Sinai on the opposite corner of the same block is a successor to that congregation; the original Temple De Hirsch is largely demolished, though some fragments remain.
-Other former synagogues in the neighborhood are the former Sephardic Bikur Holim synagogue (now Tolliver Temple), Herzl Congregation synagogue (now Odessa Brown Clinic), and Chevra Bikur Cholim (now Langston Hughes Performing Arts Center).
+Other former synagogues in the neighborhood are the former Sephardic Bikur Holim synagogue (now Tolliver Temple), Herzl Congregation synagogue (later Odessa Brown Clinic, as of 2023 home to two private schools), and Chevra Bikur Cholim (now Langston Hughes Performing Arts Center).